mfiers/Moa/sphinx/intro.rst

 If you now rerun `moa`, the BLAST job will not be repeated, but the `postcommand` will be executed and a `dicer.out` file will be generated. (note, there is also a `precommand`)

+If this is all clear, continue with :ref:`tutorial2`.